 Not all traffic to eCommerce sites comes in through the homepage, much will arrive directly at product or category pages, so navigation should be consistent so that people can find their way around the site from wherever they happen to be.
 [Quoted from Article]

 Goes without saying your navigation bar is mega important.
 If customers can’t find what they are looking for easily.
 They will simply leave.
 Also, as the article says, most customers won’t come through your homepage, so keeping your navigation consistent is a no-brain.

 Also, don’t worry if you don’t have a top navigation bar it’s not a must.
 Off the top of my head, Amazon & Ebay come to mind, who don’t have a top navigation bar they have there’s on the left-hand side.
 An important part of your menu items makes sure they are above the fold, meaning in the top half of your site.
 Your customer should not have to scroll down to find your menu bar.
 Plus don’t make your menu item too long, if you have a lot of items separate them down.

 Data from Experian shows that shoppers began searching for sales early this year, so it was important that retailers matched this need by launching their sales before Boxing Day.
 On Christmas Eve and Christmas Day one in every 125 searches conducted in the UK including the word ‘sale’ or ‘sales’.
 The top sales search term was ‘Next sale’, followed by ‘Debenhams sale’, ‘Marks and Spencer sale’ and ‘John Lewis sale’.
 In fact, managing director Andy Street revealed that Christmas Eve was the retailer’s single busiest online shopping day ever.
 [Quoted from Article]

-With that said thinking of your last purchase whether online or offline, share in the comments what is was and why you brought.
+With that said thinking of your last purchase whether online or offline, share in the comments what it was and why you brought it.
 Even if it was food, why choose that food over others.